 The Fyrish Monument (Alness)

-If you decide to walk to the top, then it’s a fairly challenging 3km hike which takes around 2 hours total walking time due to the terrain.
+If you decide to walk to the top, then it’s a fairly challenging 6km round hike which takes around 2 hours total walking time due to the terrain.
 Make sure you wear suitable hiking foot wear, as there are areas of bog and rock, trainers are not recommended.
 Once you arrive at the top, you will be immediately impressed by the stunning view of the Cromarty Firth and the Ben Wyvis mountain.
-The car park is just off the B1976 and trail is sign posted as the Jubilee Path.
+The car park is just off the B1976 after Evanton and the trail is signposted as the Jubilee Path.

 ANTA Home Furnishings (Fearn)

 Just a few minutes’ drive off the A9 is the home of the highland luxury brand Anta, which has its flagship store on George Street in Edinburgh.
 If you are looking for something special to remind you of your NC500 adventure, then why not treat your house to something really classy.